tremaines/cab201_gameoflife/README.md

 * If step mode is enabled:
   * The update rate will be ignored and the game will progress at 1 generation per press of the spacebar.
 * For parameterless flags (--step and --periodic):
   * If these flags are called their respective modes will be enabled.
-Any parameters following them will be ignored by the program (and the user will be told as much).
+Any parameters following them will be ignored by the program (the program will warn you this is the case).